ChessUltimate/patch-notes/notes.md

-Added the ability to see patch notes and known bugs in game.
+-Added the ability to see patch notes and known bugs in game.

-Disabled Devil temporarily.
+-Disabled Devil temporarily.